 - Average fish sizes are 23-35mm larger than largest fishery in SEQ.

 - Yellowfin Bream is the most common species in the Boyne Tannum Hookup Live Weigh in

-- 91% of fish reported at Qld Fisheries Boat Ramp surveys
+- 91% of fish reported at Qld Fisheries Boat Ramp surveys are released

 - The high average size indicates pressure on the species is lower than in Southern Regions